software-engineering-project-org/vscode-plugin-automotive-app-deployment/README.md

 #  Introduction to LAD: Leda App Deployer

-##  LAD: Leda App Deployer – an Eclipse Leda Extension for VSCode
+##  LAD: Leda App Deployer – an Eclipse Leda Extension for Visual Studio Code

 LAD facilitates the installation of an Eclipse Velocitas App on a target device running Eclipse Leda (with Kanto).
 With LAD, three different deployment options called "STAGES" are selectable, to save time during Vehicle App development.